saintbassanaga/saintbassanaga/README.md

 I'm a Full Stack Developer 💻, Content Creator ,  Embeded Software Programmer 👩‍💻 !
 </h2>

-I love the entire process of developing creative websites.
+I love the entire process of developing creative software.
 I love the challenge of finding caches and spending time to meet new people.
 Learning how people hide things and where people are likely to look.

 ### 🤝 Connect with me: